nphorsley59/survival-model/README.md

 ![alt_text](https://github.com/nphorsley59/Predicting_Passenger_Survival/blob/master/Figures/partysize_split.png "Engineering 'Connections'")<br>

 ### 3. Plot Relationships
 I concluded by exploring how features were related to the target, 'Survived', and to each other.
-Before looking at individual relationships, I constructed a correlation matrix and visualized it as a heatmap.<br>
+Before looking at individual features, I constructed a correlation matrix and visualized it as a heatmap.<br>

 ## <div align="center">Modeling</div>

+<sup>4</sup>

 ## <div align="center">Resources</div>
 <sup>1</sup> https://www.kaggle.com/c/titanic <br/>